-If comp references a successful fullstat request, fhandle will be set to be equal to the DmuFhandle t that was returned with the reply.
+If comp references a successful fullstat request, fhandle will be set to be equal to the DmuFhandle_t that was returned with the reply.

-Specifies a pointer to a DmuAllErrors_t object.
-This value may be NULL.
+value may be NULL.
 If it is not NULL, the subroutine will use it to return errors.
-See "DmuAllErrors_t" on page 364.
+See "DmuAllErrors_t" on